nextcloud/documentation/admin_manual/installation/linux_installation.rst

 Ready-to-use packages are available at `openSUSE Build Service`_ for a variety of Linux distributions.

-If your distribution is not listed please follow :doc:`installation_source`.
+If your distribution is not listed please follow :doc:`source_installation`.

 .. _openSUSE Build Service: http://software.opensuse.org/download.html?project=isv:ownCloud:community&package=owncloud